redpanda-data/connect/website/docs/components/outputs/kinesis.md

 ### `region`

-`string` The AWS region to target.
+The AWS region to target.

+Type: `string`
+Default: `"eu-west-1"`

 ### `endpoint`

-`string` Allows you to specify a custom endpoint for the AWS API.
+Allows you to specify a custom endpoint for the AWS API.

+Type: `string`
+Default: `""`

 ### `credentials`

-`object` Optional manual configuration of AWS credentials to use.
+Optional manual configuration of AWS credentials to use.
 More information can be found [in this document](/docs/guides/aws).

+Type: `object`
+Default: `{"id":"","profile":"","role":"","role_external_id":"","secret":"","token":""}`

 ### `credentials.profile`

-`string` A profile from `~/.aws/credentials` to use.
+A profile from `~/.aws/credentials` to use.

+Type: `string`
+Default: `""`

 ### `credentials.id`

-`string` The ID of credentials to use.
+The ID of credentials to use.

+Type: `string`
+Default: `""`

 ### `credentials.secret`

-`string` The secret for the credentials being used.
+The secret for the credentials being used.

+Type: `string`
+Default: `""`

 ### `credentials.token`

-`string` The token for the credentials being used, required when using short term credentials.
+The token for the credentials being used, required when using short term credentials.

+Type: `string`
+Default: `""`

 ### `credentials.role`

-`string` A role ARN to assume.
+A role ARN to assume.

+Type: `string`
+Default: `""`

 ### `credentials.role_external_id`

-`string` An external ID to provide when assuming a role.
+An external ID to provide when assuming a role.

+Type: `string`
+Default: `""`

 ### `max_retries`

-`number` The maximum number of retries before giving up on the request.
+The maximum number of retries before giving up on the request.
 If set to zero there is no discrete limit.

+Type: `number`
+Default: `0`

 ### `backoff`

-`object` Control time intervals between retry attempts.
+Control time intervals between retry attempts.

+Type: `object`
+Default: `{"initial_interval":"1s","max_elapsed_time":"30s","max_interval":"5s"}`

 ### `backoff.initial_interval`

-`string` The initial period to wait between retry attempts.
+The initial period to wait between retry attempts.

+Type: `string`
+Default: `"1s"`

 ### `backoff.max_interval`

-`string` The maximum period to wait between retry attempts.
+The maximum period to wait between retry attempts.

+Type: `string`
+Default: `"5s"`

 ### `backoff.max_elapsed_time`

-`string` The maximum period to wait before retry attempts are abandoned.
+The maximum period to wait before retry attempts are abandoned.
 If zero then no limit is used.

+Type: `string`
+Default: `"30s"`